lua4web/refser/README.md

 ### refser.savetofile(file, ...)

 Saves tuple of Lua values into file using provided file handler(obtained through `io.open`).
+Returns `true`.
+In case of error returns `nil` plus error message.

 This feature is experimental.